-Why is Blues Traveler’s Four on my best 1,000 albums ever list?
+So why is Blues Traveler’s Four on this best 1,000 albums ever thing?

-I was very happily surprised that it does not.
+I was happily surprised that it does not.

-In fact, Four and Blues Traveler sound fresh and vibrant as ever, John Popper’s big voice booming (popping?) and crooning, his harmonica skills on fine display, and the tight blues rock outfit behind him cranking out a consistently fun, energetic, and upbeat set of songs.
+In fact, Four sounds fresh and vibrant, John Popper’s big voice booming (popping?) and crooning, his harmonica skills on fine display, and the tight blues rock outfit behind him cranking out a consistently fun, energetic, and upbeat set of songs.

 Four’s two big hits – “Run-Around” and “Hook” – show off Blues Traveler’s range wonderfully.
-“Run-Around” is endlessly catchy, upbeat, sing along-able, a pure good time blues jam.
-“Hook” contains a top notch… well, hook, and shows off a more soulful, yearning side to Popper and the band.
-John’s vocals are pretty amazing here as well.
+“Run-Around” is endlessly catchy, upbeat, sing-along-able, a pure good time blues jam.
+“Hook” is a top-notch… well, hook, and shows off a more soulful, yearning side to Popper and the band.
+John Popper’s vocals are pretty amazing here as well.

 “Stand” is a pretty good… well, stand in (man, Blues Traveler keeps doing this to me!) for the consistent quality and rocking blues jam vibes that roll throughout Four.